Klimroth/Video-Action-Classifier-for-African-Ungulates-in-Zoos/README.md

 # Video Action Classifier for African Ungulates in Zoos

 # Update 2020-12-15:
-The repository contains the code of the deep learning prediction pipeline from the paper **Deep Learning based evaluation of the nightly behaviour of African ungulates in zoos** by  *Max Hahn-Klimroth, Tobias Kapetanopoulos, Jennifer Gübert and Paul Wilhelm Dierkes*.
+The subfolder *mrcnn_based* of this repository contains the code of the deep learning prediction pipeline from the paper **Deep Learning based evaluation of the nightly behaviour of African ungulates in zoos** by  *Max Hahn-Klimroth, Tobias Kapetanopoulos, Jennifer Gübert and Paul Wilhelm Dierkes*.

 We present the code as discussed in the paper in the folder *prediction_tool_mrcnn*, a readme file is included as a PDF.